 Some people mix baby food with dog food which is certainly better than straight baby food.
 But you must be sure that it doesn’t contain any ingredients that are potentially toxic.
 Believe it or not, the smell and moist texture of the baby food can be enticing to some dogs.
 In any case, the dog food portion should be the majority of the serving size.
 It’s just more balanced and nutritious assuming you are buying the good stuff.

 Regarding Picky Eaters

 You should offer quality dog food, instead of baby food, several times daily.
 If they refuse to eat within 10 to 15 minutes, it’s best to take away the food and serve it again a little later.
 This will teach your dog or puppy that not eating their meal will cause them to miss out and possibly go hungry.

 Your pup will be more likely to eat their food the next time it’s served to them.
 Be firm when withholding food if your dog refuses to eat it.
 Whatever you do, don’t give in by offering baby food unless a vet expressly recommends doing so.

 Conclusion on Baby Foods

-It would be better if you didn’t feed your puppy or adult dog any baby food.
-Under normal circumstances, it simply does not contain the right balance of vitamins and minerals that are needed for their canine bodies.
-Resist spoiling your pet dog by allowing them to eat baby food and, at the same time, avoid introducing bad habits to them.
+It’s best not to feed a puppy or adult dog your human-formulated baby food.
+This is because it does not contain the right balance of vitamins and minerals for their canines.
+Puppies have different nutritional requirements.
+Resist spoiling your dog by allowing them to eat regular baby food.
+This can develop into a bad feeding habit, especially at such a young age.